 Garry Bertholf

 Professor Bertholf’s research and teaching focus on Africana literature and literary criticism, critical theory, and Black intellectual history.
 His work has appeared or is forthcoming in Anthurium: A Caribbean Studies Journal, Journal of Popular Music Studies, south: a scholarly journal (formerly The Southern Literary Journal), Viewpoint Magazine, Diacritik, The Martyr’s Shuffle, The Philosophical Quarterly, the Nation Divided series at the University of Virginia Press, the Faulkner and Yoknapatawpha series at the University Press of Mississippi, and the Modern Language Association’s Options for Teaching series.
 He is also the author of Black Sophists: A Critique of Demagoguery (Ph.D.
 Diss., University of Pennsylvania, 2013) and paired transcriptions of John Coltrane’s 1957 Carnegie Hall performances of Thelonious Monk’s “Epistrophy.”
 Professor Bertholf’s current book project (tentatively titled “The Black Charismatic: Demagoguery and the Politics of Affect”) has been supported by a residential faculty fellowship at Wesleyan’s Center for the Humanities, where he currently serves on the advisory board, and by the Provost Fellowship (also at Wesleyan).
-He is the former founding co-director of Wesleyan’s Africana Studies Colloquium Series.
+He is the former founding co-director of Wesleyan’s Africana Studies Colloquium Series and the current faculty advisor and program director of Wesleyan’s Africana Research Collective.

 Before joining the faculty at Wesleyan, Professor Bertholf was an Andrew W. Mellon Visiting Faculty Fellow in the Humanities Unbounded Initiative at Duke University and an assistant professor of English and Africana Studies at Davidson College, where he was elected to honorary membership in the Omicron Delta Kappa Honor Society by the Delta Circle’s graduating class of 2019.
 Prior to that he was an assistant professor of Digital Rhetorics, Comparative Media, and Civic Culture in the Department of English at Clemson University, where he received the Award of Distinction from the National Scholars Program’s graduating class of 2017 as well as the 2015-2016 Faculty Member of the Year Award from the former College of Architecture, Arts, and Humanities.